Updated: June 15, 2022

 The first SAT tests were administered way back in 1926, and the test soon became widely used as a standardized indication of college readiness.
 Since the late 20th century, both the SAT and ACT have formed a crucial piece of college applications.
-But never before have they faced a challenge like COVID-19.

-With the onset of the pandemic, test dates from March through the summer were canceled.
+With the onset of the COVID-19 pandemic, test dates from March through the summer were canceled.
 This put many anxious high school students in the unique position of not having any official test scores to submit.
 In response, many schools have made testing optional for the (high school) class of 2021.
 Among the most notable universities to change their policy on testing were Cornell, Harvard, MIT, Princeton, Yale, the University of North Carolina system, and the entire 10-school UC system.
 A full list can be found here.
 It is likely the stream of policy changes—most of them applying only to the class of 2021 for now—is not over, and we’ll continue to see the list of schools going test-optional for 2021 grow.

 The Case Against Testing

 Going test-optional is not unprecedented—some colleges and universities had made this move even before the coronavirus forced their hands, and there is a long-standing argument over-testing.

 The Argument Against